Surprising Dog Facts: Senses, Behavior, and World Records

 Detecting Medical Problems in Humans

-Certain dogs can tell when a person is about to have an epileptic seizure, although researchers are not sure whether the dogs are using their sense of smell or detecting some other signal to inform them of the imminent seizure.
-Owners report that their dog’s warning behavior gives them time to get to a safe place and prepare themselves for the seizure.
-The warning behavior may include the dog pawing their owner, pushing the owner so that they sit down, or standing still and staring at the owner.
+Certain dogs can tell when a person is about to have an epileptic seizure, although researchers are not sure whether the animals are using their sense of smell or detecting some other signal to inform them of the imminent seizure.
+Owners report that their dog’s warning behavior gives them time to get to a safe place and prepare for the seizure.
+The warning behavior may include the dog pawing their owner, pushing the person so that they sit down, or standing still and staring at the person.
 The owner learns to recognize their dog's particular warning.

 Some dogs have also been able to detect low blood sugar in diabetics or an approaching migraine or heart attack.
 They are thought to be able to detect chemicals or chemical changes in a person's sweat, which indicate that the person is in trouble, but they may also be responding to changes in a person's behavior.

-- Dogs can see better in dim light than humans because their retina (the light-detecting layer at the back of the eyeball) contains more rod cells than our retina.
+- Dogs can see better in dim light than humans because their retina (the light-detecting layer at the back of the eyeball) contains more rod cells than ours.
 The rod cells detect shades of grey and need less light to function than the cone cells, which detect color.

 - A common misconception is that dogs see only shades of grey.
 In fact, their retinas contain cones and they can see some colors.